Vishwajeet18legend/Project-ASV/README.md

-# Project-ASV
+# InterviewPrepAI

 ## AI-Powered Interview Preparation Platform

-Project-ASV is a MERN stack application designed to help users prepare for interviews using AI-generated interview questions and session management.
+InterviewPrepAI is a MERN stack application designed to help users prepare for interviews using AI-generated interview questions and session management.

 ---